ingvildeb/spatialsignal/README.md

 - dense signal-support point tables from binary semantic masks
 - cross-plane deduplication of repeated detections
 - subject-space voxelization into count maps and fraction maps
-- subject-space object-to-region assignment with atlas names, counts, densities, and morphology
+- subject-space object-to-region assignment with atlas names, counts, densities, and 2D morphology measurements
 - explicit metadata sidecars describing space, representation, and processing
-- validation against legacy MATLAB centroid CSV outputs
+- validation against legacy MATLAB centroid CSV outputs (relevant for Kim lab members)

-Large computational tables are stored as Parquet to preserve dtypes and support efficient programmatic reads.
-Compact per-region summaries remain CSV for easy inspection, and spatial metadata and provenance remain in JSON sidecars.
+Large tables are stored as Parquet to preserve dtypes and support efficient programmatic reads.
+Compact per-region summaries remain CSV for easy inspection and non-programmatic use.
+Spatial metadata and provenance are stored in JSON sidecars.

 ## Package scope